A comprehensive guide to salt

-- Congestive heart failure: In congestive heart failure (CHF), another common disorder, the heart’s ability to pump blood is impaired, leading to fluid buildup in the lungs and extremities.
-Individuals with CHF are usually told to minimize sodium intake in order to prevent fluid overload.
+- Congestive heart failure:38 Individuals with CHF are usually told to minimize sodium intake in order to prevent fluid overload.

-Indeed, some in the medical community are rethinking whether patients with CHF benefit from very-low-sodium diets.28
+As a result, some in the medical community are rethinking whether patients with CHF benefit from very-low-sodium diets.41

-Based on the inconsistent results across the studies, it’s possible that some people may be more sensitive to sodium’s fluid-retaining effects than others.
-Although more research is needed, individualized sodium recommendations may be most appropriate for managing CHF.
+Based on inconsistent results across studies, it’s possible that some people may be more sensitive to sodium’s fluid-retaining effects than others.
+Although more research is needed, individualized sodium recommendations, as opposed to the application of general guidelines, may be most appropriate for managing CHF.

 Diabetes and prediabetes

-At increased risk for both heart and kidney disease, people with diabetes usually receive advice to limit their salt intake.
-At one time, the American Diabetes Association recommended that individuals with diabetes aim for less than 1,500 mg of sodium per day; however, this was modified to 2,300 mg per day in the 2019 Standards of Care in Diabetes based on the lack of evidence supporting a further restriction.
+Since people with diabetes are at increased risk for both heart and kidney disease, they are usually advised to limit their salt intake.
+At one time, the American Diabetes Association recommended that individuals with diabetes aim for less than 1,500 mg of sodium per day; however, this was modified to 2,300 mg per day in the 2019 Standards of Care in Diabetes based on the lack of evidence supporting further restriction.

 Overall, the evidence to date seems to suggest that salt restriction doesn’t improve diabetes outcomes.